STRAP logo

 What types of matches are identified by S-DTW?

-Above shows the demonstration segments from \(\mathcal{D}_{target}\) denoted by the red box and retrieved sub-trajectories from the offline dataset \(\mathcal{D}_{prior}\).
-Use the buttons to explore all LIBERO-10 tasks!
+Below shows the demonstration segments (\(\mathcal{D}_{target}\)) denoted by the red box and retrieved sub-trajectories (from \(\mathcal{D}_{prior}\)). \(\texttt{STRAP}\) retrieves relevant segments from the multi-task trajectories matching the demonstrations.

 Task Instruction: "pick up the book and place it in the back compartment of the caddy"